Weed Kills Coronavirus: Fact or Fiction

 Doctors don't recommend using weed for COVID-19 infection.

-However, we could not find anything more than that; speculation.
-There is certainly no scientific evidence at the moment showing the weed can kill COVID-19.
+There is no scientific evidence currently showing that weed can kill COVID-19.
 Conclusive and peer-reviewed research is still necessary to make any positive conclusions about weed and coronavirus.

 What Does the WHO Have to Say About It?

-Surely, if marijuana had some empirical link to coronavirus treatments, institutions like WHO or the CDC would make a statement on it, wouldn't they?
+Surely, if cannabis had some empirical link to coronavirus treatments, institutions like the WHO or the CDC would make a statement on it, wouldn't they?
 Yes, they would.
-However, the organization "does not recommend self-medication with any medicines, including antibiotics, as a prevention or cure for COVID-19.”
+However, according to their website, the organization "does not recommend self-medication with any medicines, including antibiotics, as a prevention or cure for COVID-19.”

 This means that, unsurprisingly, WHO has made no official statement regarding cannabis products and their use as a treatment for COVID-19.